P.W. Long: Music

 Mule followed up their debut album with the EP Wrung and the album If I Don't Six in 1994.
-Both are mid 90s punkabilly/country metal standards, with "Wrung" in particular fitting the definition of hard to define.
+Both are mid 1990s punkabilly/country metal standards, with Wrung in particular fitting the definition of hard to define.
 The song/story of "Searchlight" is evil, mean and foreboding.
-The down and dirty call and response duet by P.W. and Kevin on "Rope and the Cuckold" is another highlight.
+The down and dirty call and response duet by Long and Munro on "Rope and the Cuckold" is another highlight.
 "If I Don't Six" went in a slightly different direction, with some piano, a bit more soul but just as much ass whuppin'.
 In particular, "Obion", "Nowhere's Back", and "Pent" are songs of raw power, loneliness, depression and yet beautiful soulfulness.

 Long left the band in 1996, after their relocation to Philadelphia, and began playing local solo acoustic shows.

-Long then formed the band Reelfoot with bassist Dan Maister (1971–2005), and Mac McNeilly, ex-drummer of The Jesus Lizard, releasing the albums We Didn't See You on Sunday and Push Me Again in 1997 and 1998 respectively—again with Touch and Go Records (Quarterstick).
+Long then formed the band Reelfoot with bassist Dan Maister (1971–2005), and Mac McNeilly, ex-drummer of The Jesus Lizard, releasing the albums We Didn't See You on Sunday and Push Me Again in 1997 and 1998 respectively—again with Quarterstick.
 After this, Long went on a musical hiatus, broken by occasional gigs.
 During this time he directed the music video for the song You're the Reason by Hank Williams III, produced by former Babes in Toyland bassist Maureen Herman.
 The video received heavy rotation on CMT in summer of 2000.
 In late 2000, Long moved to New York City and started writing professionally, beginning with a gig as the New York nightclub and restaurant critic for London's Crush Guide magazine.

 In 2002, the band Shellac, who were curating the All Tomorrow's Parties music festival in Rye, asked Long to appear, and he shared the stage with bands such as Wire and The Fall.
 After this, Long released his first solo album, Remembered, in 2003.